STATEMENT OF COMPLIANCE WITH THE 2018 QCA CORPORATE GOVERNANCE CODE

 The Group’s Nominations Committee has the power and authority to carry out a selection process of candidates before proposing new appointments to the Board.

-The Nominations Committee has Mike Turner as its Chairman and other members of the Committee include Iain McDonald, Thomas Rickert and Tom Pridmore.
+The Nominations Committee has Iain McDonald as its Chairman and other members of the Committee include Iain McDonald, Thomas Rickert and Tom Pridmore.

 The Nominations Committee was created in September 2013 and is required to meet at least once a year.
 During 2019 the Committee met on three occasions.